openedx/edx-documentation/en_us/shared/preface.rst

 ==============

-The `edX Help Center for Learners`_ includes topics to help you understand how to use the edX learning management system.
-The Help Center is also available from withing the learning experinece by selecting the **Help** menu and from within your edX dashboard.
+The `edX Help Center for Learners`_ includes topics to help you understand how to use the Open edX learning management system.
+On edx.org, the Help Center is also available from within the learning experience by selecting the **Help** menu from within your edX dashboard.

 ==============
 In a Course